Sage-Bionetworks/agora-data-tools/README.md

 You can run the pipeline in any of the following ways:
 1. [Nextflow Tower](#nextflow-tower) is the simplest, but least flexible, way to run the pipeline; it does not require Synapse permissions, creating a Synapse PAT, or setting up the Synapse Python client.
-2. [Locally](#locally) requires installing Python, obtaining the required Synapse permissions, creating a Synpase PAT, and setting up the Synapse Python client.
+2. [Locally](#locally) requires installing Python and Pipenv, obtaining the required Synapse permissions, creating a Synpase PAT, and setting up the Synapse Python client.
 3. [Docker](#docker) requires installing Docker, obtaining the required Synapse permissions, and creating a Synpase PAT.

 When running the pipeline, you must specify the config file that will be used.
 There are two config files that are checked into this repo: